brianscherner/fly-fishing-journal/research-and-planning-log.md

 * 11:00am - 12:00pm: Met with Ethel.

 * 1:00pm - 2:15pm: Worked on changing styling of trip details tables.

+* 2:15pm - 3:00pm: Worked on setting a default table for trip details when page is rendered and highlighting the selected category.

 <!-- NOTES:

 Conditionally render trips by having a toggle feature.